First United Front: The resurrection of Kuomintang

 During the time of warlords, Sun Yat-sen kept the idea of a united Chinese republic alive.
 His goal was to establish a rival government in Guangzhou, southern China, and go from there to fight against the warlords in the North and their Beiyang government.
 Upon his return from exile in 1917, Sun revived his banned nationalist party, the Kuomintang, but this time he gave it the new name, the Kuomintang of China.
 His plan was that after defeating the warlords the party would guide China until the country would be ready to move to democracy.

-The rival government led by Sun, however, was at a disadvantage against the warlords from a military point of view.
+This rival government led by Sun, however, was at a disadvantage against the warlords from a military point of view.
 Despite his requests for aid from the West, badly needed financial and arms support never arrived in the country.
-In the 1920s the Kuomintang eventually received help from the Russian Bolsheviks.
+In 1923, the Kuomintang allied itself with the Soviet Union, including allowing Russian management of the Chinese Eastern Railway and Russian occupation of some parts of Mongolia.
+In exchange, Sun eventually received help from the Russian Bolsheviks in the form of large amounts of money and firearms.
 Material aid from Russia was good enough for Sun, who had previously shown flexibility when the question was about the promotion of the republic.
 He had neither sympathy towards Marxism nor did he see communism as a solution to China's problems.
 In Sun's view, China was not of the rich and the poor; rather, it was the country of the poor and the poorer.
 The guidelines of the Kuomintang were based on Sun's "Three Principles of the People": nationalism, democracy and the people's livelihood (socialism).

 The Kuomintang gradually became a powerful and disciplined party under Russian guidance.
 The decisive factor was the Bolshevik's assistance to the Kuomintang in the formation of its own army, the National Revolutionary Army.
 In order to train the army the Whampoa Military Academy was established near Guangzhou.
 As its director, Sun appointed his loyal supporter Chiang Kai-shek.
 Financially the Whampoa Military Academy operated with the support of the Soviet Union.
 The quality of education was guaranteed by regularly visiting Russian officers.
 Many of the leaders of both the Kuomintang and the CCP graduated from the academy—the chief commander of the People's Liberation Army, Lin Biao, graduated from Whampoa, as did Zhou Enlai, who later became premier of Communist China.

+After Sun's death in March 1925, the issue of tolerating communism within the KMT grew steadily more divisive amongst party members.